14 February 2020

 Mathematics is about representing the real world using not only numbers but abstract rules that can be reused and applied to achieve insights into how the world operates.

-For example, by representing the real-world using equations, Einstein mathematically derived E=mc^2 the famous equation that underpins relativity and the working of nuclear reactors.
+For example, by representing the real-world using equations, Einstein mathematically derived E=mc^2 the famous equation that underpins special relativity and the working of nuclear reactors.

 The role that math played was to enable powerful manipulation using symbols to represent large and unwieldy concepts.